Superty/konigsberg-lean/README.md

 # konigsberg-lean
-Proof of the resolution to the Konigsberg bridge problem in lean.
+Proof of the resolution to the Konigsberg bridge problem in the lean theorem prover.